Françoise Pascal: Personal life

-Pascal had a child, Nicholas Johnson, with actor Richard Keith Johnson.
+Pascal had a child, Nicholas Johnson, with actor Richard Johnson in 1976 – the same year he divorced his third wife and married his fourth.

-On 4 December 2010, she joined Rolling Stones guitarist Ronnie Wood at Claygate Village to turn on the village Christmas lights and singing a solo of Silent Night.
+On 4 December 2010, she joined Rolling Stones guitarist Ronnie Wood at Claygate Village to turn on the village Christmas lights and sing a solo of "Silent Night".

 In December 2012, Pascal took part in the ITV1 programme Storage Hoarders, in which she sorted and sold at auction some of her more valuable possessions which she had kept in storage for months.

-One of Pascal’s closest friends was British actress, Lynne Frederick.
+One of Pascal's closest friends was British actress, Lynne Frederick.
 She first became acquainted with Frederick in 1972, when they co-starred on an episode of the television anthology series, BBC Play of the Month.
-The two actresses quickly became “firm friends” and frequently saw each other during the height of their careers in the 1970s.
+The two actresses quickly became "firm friends" and frequently saw each other during the height of their careers in the 1970s.
 Pascal recalled that they regretfully lost contact in 1977 after Frederick married Peter Sellers.
-Frederick later died in 1994.
-In April 2020, a few weeks before the 26th anniversary of Frederick’s death, Pascal tweeted a photo of herself and Frederick, with the caption “I think of her very often!
+Frederick died in 1994.
+In April 2020, a few weeks before the 26th anniversary of Frederick's death, Pascal tweeted a photo of herself and Frederick, with the caption "I think of her very often!
 Always had that fresh baby face!
 RIP Lynne!
-Xxx”.
+Xxx".